I Don’t Do New Year’s Resolutions—That’s Waterfall

 This time of year, talk turns to resolutions.
-Something about the end of the year makes us all want to prepare for the next.
+Something about the end of the year makes us want to prepare for the next.

-I gave up New Year’s resolutions, but I’m still committed to improving—continuously, that is.
+For this reason, I gave up New Year’s resolutions, but I’m still committed to improving—continuously, that is.
 This is true in my own life and in software development.
 Let me explain.

 Missing Big Targets

-To me, the tradition of making New Year’s resolutions is very much like traditional Waterfall development: You plan your enhancements—in this case resolutions—and deliver them only once a year.
+To me, the tradition of making New Year’s resolutions is very much like traditional mainframe Waterfall development: You plan your enhancements—in this case resolutions—and deliver them only once a year.

 Attaining Small Goals